Thunderbirds Are Go (TV series): Marketing

 Since 2016, ITV Studios Global Entertainment (ITVS GE) is launching consumer products programs for Thunderbirds Are Go at France, Benelux and the Nordics.

 Since 2016, Bernard Matthews has released a range of Thunderbird craft shaped turkey.

-As part of the second series launch in the UK, a fleet of five ThunderCabs taxis with Thunderbirds vehicle themes (including Thunderbirds 1-4, FAB 1) could be booked between 22 and 23 October 2016 between 9am and 5pm via the now-defunct Karhoo app, with rides costing a flat rate of £1 for any journey within central London.
+As part of the second series launch in the UK, a fleet of five ThunderCabs taxis with Thunderbirds vehicle themes (including Thunderbirds 1–4, FAB 1) could be booked between 22 and 23 October 2016 between 9 am and 5 pm via the now-defunct Karhoo app, with rides costing a flat rate of £1 for any journey within central London.
 All proceeds were donated to The Children's Trust, the UK's leading charity for children with brain injury.

 Toys

 On 13 May 2015, ITV Studios Global Entertainment announced its appointment of Vivid as its master toy partner in Europe, Australia and New Zealand.
 As of Licensing Expo 2014, Vivid Imaginations had master toy licensee with worldwide rights, excluding US and Asia.
 There are many toys available in the range, including villains, heroes and the mighty Thunderbirds themselves.

 On 24 April 2015, ITV Studios Global Entertainment announced that Global Licensing (NZ) Ltd had been appointed as licensing agent for Thunderbirds Are Go in New Zealand.
 As part of the new deal, Global worked with Vivid Imaginations, the master toy partner for Thunderbirds Are Go, to appoint Planet Fun as the local distributor in New Zealand, which was expected to see toys roll out across the territory from S/S 2015.

 The Thunderbirds Are Go master toy line from Vivid Imaginations and distributed by HeadStart was launched in Australia in June 2015.
 Additional toy rights went to Vivid France and Vivid Holland in respective regions, with Takara Tomy as Japan distributor.
 The toy launches in France, Benelux and the Nordics began in September 2016, with TOPTOY as pan-Nordic distributor from late summer 2016.